Comparison to Spark

 Reasons you might choose Dask¶

-- You want a lighter-weight transition from single-machine computing to cluster computing
+You want a lighter-weight transition from local computing to cluster computing

 Both Spark and Dask represent computations with directed acyclic graphs.
 These graphs however represent computations at very different granularities.